 Sole custody has really become a relic of the past and should only be implemented in the most extreme circumstances in my opinion.
 Both a father and mother should be involved in decisions concerning their child except under extreme circumstances.”
 Should sole custody be abolished in Rhode Island? https://rhodeislanddivorcelawyerarticles.com/should-sole-custody-be-abolished-in-rhode-island/

 No piling on

-- If you opponent is on the ropes with the judge based on their own nefarious or incorrect actions keep your mouth shut.
-In other words do not pile on.
-Smirking or piling on when your opponent is self-destructing or on the ropes is bad form and tends to switch the judges attention to your conduct.
-In other words if your winning keep your mouth shut.
+- If you opponent is on the ropes with the judge based on their own nefarious misrepresentations or incorrect actions, keep your mouth shut.
+In other words, do not pile on!
+Smirking or piling on when your opponent is self-destructing or on the ropes is bad form and tends to switch the judge’s attention to your conduct.
+In other words, if your winning- keep your mouth shut.

-- Do not interrupt the other lawyer unless absolutely necessary.
+- Do not interrupt the other RI divorce lawyer unless it is absolutely necessary.
 These interruptions tend to irk and annoy the trial judge.
-I must admit that there are certain occasions when an interruption may be necessary but be savvy about this.
+I must admit that there are certain occasions when an interruption may be necessary.
+However, be savvy about this.

 - Do not throw your Rhode Island divorce lawyer or the opposing counsel in front of the bus at your RI family Court hearing.

 Experienced Rhode Island divorce lawyer, David Slepkow (401-437-1100) provides some random thoughts and advice concerning Divorce and child custody causes of action in Providence Family Court.